Notes on the Geography of Argentina: Avenida de Mayo

 A chapel houses the mausoleum of General San Martín, whose body was returned from Europe in 1880.
 He had died there 30 years earlier and, contrary to what you might expect of El Libertador, had lived there the last 25 years of his life.

 The female figures represent Argentina, Chile, and Peru, the countries he freed from Spain.

 Two blocks south of the plaza, this is the church of St. Ignatius.
-There's been a church here since 1686, but Perónist mobs burned this and other churches in 1955, so what we see is a reconstruction.
+There's been a church here since 1686, but Perónist mobs burned it and other churches in 1955, so what we see is a reconstruction.

 Just north of the plaza and in a secular counterpoint to the churches to the south, there's a City in the City of London sense.
 Among the banks in the cluster: this one from 1940.
 Seems late in the day for such classicism, but it echoes the face on the opposite site of the building, from 1876.

 Here's the 1926 Banco Frances del Rio de la Plata.
 The bank itself, the oldest private bank in Argentina, was established in 1886 but was acquired in 1996 by Spain's Banco Bilbao Vizcaya.

 The banks attract protesters who, especially with that little pink compressed-air horn, make an amazing amount of noise.